 Acoustic underlays are fantastic if you have concerns about the noise of your flooring, whether that flooring is already installed or simply planned for the future.
-That being said, there’s no definitive answer as to the suitable acoustic underlay for you – due to the factors involved that are highly dependent on your particular situation.
+That being said, there’s a range of acoustic underlays.
+Picking the right one for you will be due to the factors involved that are highly dependent on your particular situation.

 As such, we here at QA Flooring have put together this guide to ensure that you can make an informed decision.